-well as the title says the door speakers and tweeters just randomly stoped working in my car the other day. i ckecked the wires behind the stereo kinda and im having a hard time beliving the wires just fell off both speakers at the same time. and im pretty sure there not blown. what else should i check before i try taking off the door panel?:thinking:
+well as the title says the door speakers and tweeters just randomly stoped working in my car the other day. i ckecked the wires behind the stereo kinda and im having a hard time beliving the wires just fell off both speakers at the same time. and im pretty sure there not blown. what else should i check before i try taking off the door panel?:thinking::confused:

 haha im not sure to be honest the previous owner did this shit. but the front speakers worked fine when i got the car about a month ago, then the fronts just stopped. ill have to take a closer look at how its set up. but i never really turned it up or anything so how could they both blow out at the same time randomly? most i had it turned up to was mabe 15 and they sounded fine..